 The candling process certainly doesn’t need to be done every day.
 Handle the eggs as little as possible during incubation to avoid contaminating or breaking the eggs.
 If you can hold off on the temptation to candle them constantly (I know this is super hard to do!) it will be better for the eggs and developing chicks.

 If your eggs are being incubated by a mother hen, it’s even more important to limit the number of times you candle the eggs.
 It’s best not to disturb momma hen more than necessary, especially if it’s her first time going broody!

 What will I see when candling eggs on day 7?

 On day 7 of candling eggs, you should start to see the beginning stages of development of your chick embryo.

-If the embryo is developing, you will see reddish pink veins running from side to side across the egg.
-Attached to the veins you might see a dark orb, which is the developing embryo.
-You may be able to see the embryo’s eye, which will be a large black circle.
+If the embryo is developing, you will see a network of blood vessels running from side to side across the egg.
+Attached to the veins you might see a dark spot, which is the developing embryo.
+You may even be able to see the embryo’s eye, which will be a large black circle.
+If it’s a fertilized egg, you’ll also see an air sac, or air cell on one end of the egg, usually on the larger end of the egg.
+The air sac will look like a light circle.
 You may even see movement at this stage if you look carefully!

 What if I can’t tell what I’m looking at?!

 It can be really hard to tell this early in incubation whether or not the chick is starting to develop, especially if you’re trying to candle eggs with a dark shell like blue, green or dark brown eggs.